A Prospective Study to Investigate Safety and Tolerability of Shorter Infusion of Fabrazyme

 The above information is not intended to contain all considerations relevant to a potential participation in a clinical trial.

-• Who can participate: Participants aged 2 to 65 years with a confirmed diagnosis of Fabry Disease may join.
-They must have been treated with the investigational medication for at least 3 months without any infusion-associated reactions.
+• Who can participate: Eligible participants are those aged 2 to 65 years with a confirmed diagnosis of Fabry disease.
+Participants must have been treated with the investigational medication for at least 3 months without infusion-associated reactions.
+Women of childbearing potential must use effective contraception.